jiang18/mph/docs/docs/examples.md

 - Phenotypes were simulated using the [S-LDSC baseline model enrichment estimates for human traits](https://www.nature.com/articles/ng.3404/figures/4).
     - The enrichment estimates were used to compute variance component (VC) estimates for intercept and 24 main functional annotations.
     - The VC estimates were set as true values in [phenotype simulation](options.md#simulation).
-    - A small value was added to intercept's VC to enhance the all-in-one GRM's positive definiteness.
+    - A small value was added to the intercept's VC to enhance the all-in-one GRM's positive definiteness.

 ## Partitioning heritability